serlo/documentation/README.md

-# documentation
+# General documentation for software developers

-General documenation for software developers at serlo.org
+In our [wiki](https://github.com/serlo/documentation/wiki) of this repository you can find the general documentation for software developers who work or want to contribute to our code.